-Guam MCSAP would like to attend the CVSA Date Management, Quality, and FMCSA Systems Training from January 26th-29th in Savannah, Georgia.
+Guam MCSAP would like to attend the CVSA Date Management, Quality, and FMCSA Systems Training to improve our knowledge of SafetyNet and ensuring we are providing quality data to FMCSA.
 The training will allow us to better understand FMCSA Systems and facilitate more effective and efficient data recording thereby assisting FMCSA with reaching its safety goals.
-Total costs for 2 personnel is \$1800 airfare + \$1500 per diem + \$220 = \$3520.00.
+Total costs for 2 personnel is \$3600 airfare + \$3000 per diem + \$220 car rental = \$6820.